MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/client-details.md

 <!--6024387, 6374854, 6521921, intune 7552762 pubpreview July 7, 2020, GA 2201-->
 *Applies to: Configuration Manager (current branch)*

-Microsoft Endpoint Manager is an integrated solution for managing all of your devices.
+The Microsoft Intune family of products is an integrated solution for managing all of your devices.
 Microsoft brings together Configuration Manager and Intune into a single console called **Microsoft Intune admin center**.
 You can see ConfigMgr client details including collections, boundary group membership, and real-time client information for a specific device in the admin center.

 ## Prerequisites

-- All of the prerequisites for [Microsoft Endpoint Manager tenant attach](device-sync-actions.md) and a tenant attached environment.
+- All of the prerequisites for [Microsoft Intune tenant attach](device-sync-actions.md) and a tenant attached environment.
 - One of the following browsers:
   - Microsoft Edge, version 77 and later
   - Google Chrome